CIBC-Internal/python/Doc/library/binascii.rst

 .. note::

    ``a2b_*`` functions accept Unicode strings containing only ASCII characters.
-   Other functions only accept bytes and bytes-compatible objects (such as bytearray objects and other objects implementing the buffer API).
+   Other functions only accept :term:`bytes-like object`\ s (such as :class:`bytes`, :class:`bytearray` and other objects that support the buffer protocol).

    .. versionchanged:: 3.3
       ASCII-only unicode strings are now accepted by the ``a2b_*`` functions.